EA Sports UFC 3

 EA Sports UFC 3 is a mixed martial arts fighting video game developed by EA Canada and published by EA Sports.
-Conor McGregor, one of the previous cover fighters of EA Sports UFC 2, returned as the official cover fighter of the game.
+"The Notorious" Conor McGregor, one of the previous cover fighters of EA Sports UFC 2, returned as the official cover fighter of the game.
 Serving as the sequel to 2014's EA Sports UFC and 2016's EA Sports UFC 2, it was released on February 2, 2018, for PlayStation 4 and Xbox One.
 A sequel, EA Sports UFC 4, was released on August 14, 2020.

+On February 17, 2025, the game was delisted from digital storefronts and the online servers were shut down.

 Gameplay

 EA Sports UFC 3 is a mixed martial arts fighting game, similar to previous installments, the game is based on Ultimate Fighting Championship (UFC), while also retaining realism with respect to physics, sounds and movements.
 The game has also been heavily endorsed by Conor McGregor, the cover athlete as well as one of the UFC's top stars.
-New to the series is the "G.O.A.T." career mode, where the choices made throughout the career impact the player's path to greatness.
+New to the series is the "G.O.A.T.
+(Greatest of All Time)" career mode, where the choices made throughout the career impact the player's path to greatness.
 Outside of fights, the player can make promotional choices to build hype, gain fans, earn more cash through big contracts and capture the world's attention.
 A new in-game social media system now allows the player to create heated rivalries with other UFC athletes, providing the freedom to take on any type of persona.

-Continuing on the knockout mode which was introduced in EA Sports UFC 2, the game delivers a new type of multiplayer modes designed for fast and quick fights that are integral when playing against opponents.
+Continuing on the Knockout Mode which was introduced in EA Sports UFC 2, the game delivers a new type of multiplayer modes designed for fast and quick fights that are integral when playing against opponents.
 The tournament mode offers ultimate rights as the player attempts to take on as many opponents as possible in bracket-style elimination rounds with continuous damage and fatigue.
 With 234 different fighters (including Bruce Lee) in 10 weight classes, the game contains the biggest character roster out of the three EA Sports UFC games.
+Furthermore, Snoop Dogg provides commentary on Knockout Mode, but can allow the option to have Joe Rogan alongside Dogg, or have Jon Anik alongside Rogan for the traditional broadcast commentary in Knockout Mode.